 Content marketing is a complex process that includes many unique factors to help your site get hits and conversions.
 However, contextual links are not discussed enough when creating great content strategies.
-These links bring more attention to your site and give it more authority.
+As a link building service, we focus a lot on backlinks, but these links bring more attention to your site and give it more authority.
 Here's what you need to know about contextual links, including integrating them on your site.

 What Are Contextual Links?

 A contextual link is an inline website link that provides a context within a web page or helps explain more information about it.
 These links help to connect you to various authoritative websites that bring more viewers to your site and expand its scope.
 These contextual links may include: